Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Abstract

 \section{Abstract}

-\boldmath In this article, we present an algorithm-hardware system design approach for the D-band 2D multi-input multi-output (MIMO) frequency-modulated continuous-wave (FMCW) radar in indoor wireless sensing.
-We propose a scaling approach for the SNR of the receiver (RX) and the output power of the transmitter (TX) with distance, which can significantly reduce power consumption of the radar array.
-2D direction-of-arrival (DOA) estimation using the radar array in the presence of Gaussian noise is evaluated using the multiple signal classification (MUSIC) and the minimum-variance distortionless response (MVDR) algorithms, over 1--10\,m indoor distance and 0--30\,dB SNR of the RX.
-The MUSIC algorithm can provide higher accuracy and faster simulation for large arrays, for example more than 16 elements, while the MVDR algorithm outperforms for small arrays.
-Furthermore, we develop a hardware model for the 2D radar array to evaluate the power consumption of the TX, RX, and local oscillator (LO) distribution network.
-It is shown that the power consumption of the LO distribution network, which can dominate the power consumption of a large array operating in the D-band, can be reduced through a distribution strategy for the LO amplifiers within the LO network to compensate for passive losses.
-Performance of the D-band radar array is evaluated in the free-space and the through-wall indoor sensing scenarios.
-Specifically, a 64-element radar array using the MUSIC algorithm for 2D DOA estimation can achieve a root-mean-square error (RMSE) of $\rm {0.8^{\circ}}$/$\rm {0.3^{\circ}}$ at 10/20\,dB SNR and 5\,m distance.
-The required TX output power per radar element is estimated as $-$26/$-$16\,dBm at 10/20\,dB SNR in the free-space sensing.
-In the through-wall sensing, this increases to $-$10/0\,dBm for clear glass, 3/13\,dBm for drywall, and excessively high levels of 24/34\,dBm for wood door, at 140\,GHz.
+\boldmath The D-band offering an untapped wide bandwidth is promising for high data rate communication and high-resolution wireless sensing.
+However, these potentials are hindered by the low performance and energy efficiency of the D-band circuits and systems.
+We present an adaptive multi-input multi-output (MIMO) radar architecture for energy-efficient wireless sensing in the D-band, leveraging a reconfigurable 2D array of radar transceiver front-ends, a scaling approach for the receiver (RX) signal-to-noise ratio (SNR) and the transmitter (TX) output power ($P_{\rm TX}$) with target distance, and dynamic selection of the direction-of-arrival (DOA) estimation algorithm.
+The reconfigurable radar array, providing an adaptive radar resolution, enhances the energy efficiency by reducing power consumption in the radar RF front-end and lowering the computational complexity in the radar back-end.
+The RX SNR and the TX output power are scaled with the distance as ${\rm SNR} \propto d^{-p}$ and $P_{\rm TX} \propto d^{4-p}$, where $0 < p < 4$, leading to more efficient resource allocation in varying target distance conditions.
+Additionally, DOA estimation results using MUSIC and MVDR algorithms indicate that the optimum algorithm, in terms of the accuracy and computational complexity, should be selected based on the number of radar array elements.
+Furthermore, we develop a hardware model for the MIMO radar RF front-end to evaluate the power consumption of the TX, RX, and local oscillator (LO) distribution network.
+It is shown that the power consumption of the LO distribution network, which can dominate the power consumption for a large MIMO radar, can be minimized through a distribution strategy for LO amplifiers employed for compensating passive losses.
+Performance of the adaptive MIMO radar is evaluated in the free-space and the through-wall indoor sensing scenarios in the D-band.